-Editor's Note: Since the Gear S3 Frontier was released, Samsung has come out with two successors, the Samsung Galaxy Watch and the Samsung Galaxy Watch Active.
-We really like the Galaxy Watch for its long battery life and stylish design, but the Galaxy Watch Active is better for those looking for something smaller and sportier.
+Editor's Note: Since the Gear S3 Frontier was released, Samsung has come out with two successors, the Samsung Galaxy Watch, the Samsung Galaxy Watch Active, and the Samsung Galaxy Watch Active 2, all of which offer additional features such as on-board music storage.
+We really like the Galaxy Watch for its long battery life and stylish design, but the Galaxy Watch Active 2 is better for those looking for something smaller and sportier.
 And be sure to check out all our best smartwatch picks.

 There's no getting around that most smartwatches are built for larger wrists, and the Samsung Gear S3 Frontier is no exception.
 Its face measures 46 x 49 millimeters (1.8 x 1.9 inches), and the watch weighs 2.2 ounces (without the band).
 That's more than twice as heavy as the 0.99-ounce Apple Watch Series 2.